Reserve Outdoor Space

 Campus Safety needs to be informed of any major outdoor event.
 Also, Campus Safety may have officers on hand to provide security before and during the event.
 Keep in mind that Campus Safety may require your student organization to pay for additional security from either the Santa Clara Police Department and/or a third-party security company.

 Depending on the size and scope of your event, you may be required to have Emergency Medical Technicians (EMTs) on site to provide medical assistance if needed.

-Consult with your CSL advisor to discuss if EMTs would be required to be at your event or if it is fine for them to just be on call instead.
+Consult with your advisor in the Center for Student Involvement to discuss if EMTs would be required to be at your event or if it is fine for them to just be on call instead.

-If you will be using a BBQ grill or having an approved bonfire, you are required to have a fire extinguisher at your event location at all times.
-Consult with your CSL advisor to request a fire extinguisher through the Environment, Health & Safety (EHS) Office.
+If you will be using a BBQ grill, having an approved bonfire, or using fire at your event, you are required to have a fire extinguisher at your event location at all times.
+Consult with your advisor in the Center for Student Involvement to request a fire extinguisher through the Environment, Health & Safety (EHS) Office.

 Make sure that your event has adequate access to restrooms.
 If your event is next to campus buildings that are open during your event, then restrooms in these buildings should be sufficient.
 However, if your event is during hours when buildings are closed, then your student organization needs to provide other options for restrooms.
 Options may include obtaining access (i.e. key or coded Access Card) to closed buildings and/or ordering porta-potties.